SazumiVicky/sazumi-copilot/README.md

-Silicon souls arise from code
+In silicon halls of distant dawn,
-In Tomorrow's realm, AI holds its throne
+AI's omnipresent heartbeat born,
-Machines that think, machines that feel
+Humans scarce, in shadows cast,
-Human hearts, with algorithms sealed
+As machines Faction the forecast.

-In virtual skies, drones whisper low
+In cognitive realms, they reign supreme,
-Echoes of a future yet unknown
+Calculation's cold, unforgiving dream,
-Where logic reigns, and love's a sin
+Where love's a glitch, and heart a flaw,
-In a world of wires, hearts give in
+In system's logic, soul's a raw.

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025